-Lynsey Atkin is a creative director at Havas London and has spent the last two years in charge of Carling and Heathrow as well as creating work for Rolls Royce and the Department for Education.
-She now oversees the global Durex account.
+Prior to that, she was creative director at Havas London where she was in charge of Carling and Heathrow as well as creating work for Rolls Royce and the Department for Education.
+She also oversaw the global Durex account.

 She started as a designer for Neville Brody before co-founding the printing / publishing company, Ditto.
 Specialising in counter-culture, the company released titles such as ‘Pigs Disco’, ‘Ninja Turtle Sex Museum’ and 'How to Disappear: A Memoir for Misfits’, which was awarded the prestigious English PEN/Ackerley.

 While still running Ditto, Lynsey curve-balled into advertising as a creative strategist at BBH – working across entertainment brands such as ITV, MySpace, Virgin Media and The Guardian – whose brand campaign ‘The Three Little Pigs’ was the UK’s most awarded film in 2012.

 Lynsey joined Havas after being head of creative development in Conde Nast’s video team (British Vogue, British GQ and WIRED UK), both editorially and for brands like Burberry, Gucci and Intel – that were awarded Webbys, Lovies and Shots Awards.

 Puma "After hours athlete"

 Launched in 2010 as part of a global campaign to promote their new category of footwear, Puma Social, for the 'after hours athlete'.

 Created by Droga5, the campaign aims to put the fun back into sports and champion the footwear for people who are active socially, not just athletically.

 The ad was directed by Ted Royer and shows people playing pool in a bar and bowling at night, with one strapline saying: "It’s a lot more fun to take a 5am cab than a 5am run", and another: "Give 75 per cent".